ppy/osu-wiki/wiki/Ranking/en.md

 ## kudosu! ranking

 The kudosu! ranking compares users' accumulated [kudosu!](/wiki/Modding/Kudosu) and lists them accordingly.
-This ranking requires no playing skill as kudosu! is gained as part of the [modding process](/wiki/Modding).
+This ranking requires no playing skills, as kudosu! is gained as a part of the [modding process](/wiki/Modding).

 ## Spotlights ranking